BrainVR/brainvr-unity-framework-documentation/docs/getting-started.md

 Logging and parsing functions rely on [Json.net](https://www.newtonsoft.com/json) libraries.
 See [troubleshooting](troubleshooting.md) if you see any errors with these .dll files.

+Some objects (especially the map controller) requires specific tags and layers to be present in your project.
+Look into a setup of particular controller.

 When you are ready, open the unity and you can start modding.

 ## Preparing the scene
-If you cloned it through demo project, you can take a look into the Demo scene, to get the feeling of how the scene shoudl/could be organized.
+If you cloned it through demo project, you can take a look at the Demo scene, to get the feeling of how the scene shoudl/could be organized.
 Otherwise, here is a list of necessary and possible objects to be included.

 ### Necessary objects